 Gigantia, land of male girth.
-Men grow enormous in a matriarchal society.
+Men grow huge in a matriarchy.
+Sumo, football, other sports

 |GIGANTIA (the Land of Male Girth)